GuyNkiassi/UFOs/README.md

 #### Drawbacks:

-Unfortunately, the page has several drawbacks.
+The page has several drawbacks.
 They include:

 The search field is "case-sensitive".
 The table will not update if you do not enter exactly how the data is stored and does not allow for partial entries.
 This is an issue because it does not intuitively tell the user how the information should be entered other than the "default" example shown.